Jae-Won Jang's Resume

 I began my Computer Engineering journey as an undergraduate at the University of South Florida, where I later continued directly into a Master’s program under Dr. Swaroop Ghosh.
 After completing my M.S. in 2015, I followed Dr. Ghosh to Penn State University to pursue a Ph.D.

 A few years into the program, I found myself struggling—both physically and mentally.
 The cumulative pressure of research, teaching, and preparing for the qualifier exam took a toll, and I ultimately decided to step away from the Ph.D. program.
 This decision was not the result of external circumstances or anyone else’s fault.
-Instead, it came from my own realization that I had underestimated what the Ph.D. journey truly demands.
+Instead, it came from my own realization that I had underestimated what the Ph.D. demands.

 I joined the SSRG Lab at Virginia Tech under the guidance of Dr. Binoy Ravindran, whom I consider one of the most influential mentors in my life.
 Under his mentorship, I learned not only how to conduct rigorous research, but also how to approach challenges in life with perspective and resilience.
 After six years, I earned my Ph.D. in Computer Engineering in 2024.